krizz1/TechTest_Sysdoc/README.md

-# Tech Lead coding exercise - Sysdoc Product Hub
+# Technical Exercise - Sysdoc Product Hub

 Change management programmes design and execute the communications and interactions an organisation has with employees whilst going through a change program.
 A change program could be anything from implementing a new enterprise wide IT system to changing employee work hours.